tqtezos/minter-sdk/packages/minter-contracts/ligo/src/minter_collection/editions/README.md

 + The contract has a single admin at any given time, that can be updated following the two-step procedure described in [Simple-Admin](../../../fa2_modules/README.md).
 The admin can pause the contract and has sole authority over minting traditional NFTs as well as creating an editions run through `Mint_editions`.

 ## Extending this contract
 + Note, it is not possible when using this contract as a module to implement a custom transfer permission policy using [Transfer hooks](../../../fa2/fa2_hook.mligo).
-As such, it is necessary for `OWNER_HOOKS` be undefined in order to compile this contract as well as any contract that extends it.
+As such, it is necessary for `OWNER_HOOKS` to be undefined in order to compile this contract as well as any contract that extends it.